Frequently Asked Questions

 Visitors are welcome throughout the year and we are always pleased to meet old and new friends.
-Many people over the years have been blessed (as well as been a blessing!) as they've joined us for Christmas time, or Easter or attended our festivities over our annual Dayak celebrations in June.
+Many people over the years have been blessed (as well as "been a blessing"!) as they've joined us for Christmas time, or Easter or attended our festivities over our annual Dayak celebrations in July.

 If you are looking to enjoy some sunshine when you are here, keep in mind that we only have two seasons in the year.
 Dry season and Monsoon season.
 Usually, from around December until March time we experience the Monsoon season.
 Every year is different however, sometimes we have a longer dry season and sometimes it's shorter.
 But if you're looking for getting a tan you may want to avoid those months!

-Our school holiday are usually different to the school holidays in the west.
-Our summer holidays are usually from July to August.
+Our school holidays are usually different to the school holidays in the West.
+Our summer holidays are usually from June to July.
 During these months the children will be off from school.
 This means that there will be more programs during the day for the children which you may possible be able to help out with.